 - Blood clotting can occur, however this is rare

-Cosmetic Surgery Solicitors is a specialist UK law firm in the field of cosmetic surgery negligence.
-We were the first legal practice established in England and Wales dedicated to guiding victims of negligent cosmetic surgery through this often complicated legal process.
+We specialise in the field of cosmetic surgery negligence, and were the first legal practice established in England and Wales specifically to guide victims of negligent cosmetic surgery through the complicated legal process.

 Working on a no-win, no-fee basis, we have successfully recovered more than £4 million in compensation for hundreds of victims, including those who have experienced fat transfer surgeries that have gone wrong; as such, we understand your situation, and can answer any questions you might have during the process.

 To speak to our expert solicitors about whether you can make a fat transfer compensation claim, get in touch with us today.
 Call us freephone 0800 634 0285 or fill out our online enquiry form to request a call back.

 Download our report Cosmetic Surgery: Knowing Your Rights if Something Goes Wrong to discover more about your legal rights.